 The trumpet first features in the Old Testament in the account of how God summoned Israel to meet with him at Mount Sinai.
-It was not a man-made instrument, blown by a man, but a call from heaven, mingling with the thunder and the lightning and the rumblings and the voice of God.
-But now the whole planet is at the foot of Mount Sinai, while unseen angels prepare destruction.
-When God poured his wrath on Jerusalem in the moment of history we label 586 BC, six of his angels passed through the city and killed all who did not have a protecting mark on their foreheads (Ezek 9:2).
+It was not a man-made instrument, blown by a man, but a call from heaven, mingling with the thunder, the lightning, the rumblings and the voice of God.
+Now the whole planet is at the foot of Mount Sinai, while unseen angels prepare destruction.
+When God poured his wrath on Jerusalem in the moment of history we designate 586 BC, six of his angels passed through the city and killed all who did not have a protecting mark on their foreheads (Ezek 9:2).
 Then another angel, a seventh, took burning coals from between the cherubim under God’s throne and scattered them over Jerusalem (Ezek 10:2), enacting Nebuchadrezzar’s setting fire to the city.
 Something similar is building up, but on a larger scale.

 The earthly Temple had two altars, both made of acacia wood, one for sacrifice and, within the Holy of Holies, one for incense (Heb 9:4).
 The former was overlaid with bronze, the latter with gold.
-References to ‘the’ altar (e.g. Matt 23:35) are usually to the altar for sacrifice, visible to all, for only the high priest was allowed to enter the inner sanctuary.
-By offering himself as a propitiation for sin, Jesus as high priest purchased access into the presence of God for all believers.
-Consequently there is now only one altar in heaven (11:1), the golden altar within the sanctuary.
+References to ‘the’ altar (e.g. Matt 23:35) are to the altar for sacrifice, visible to all, for only the high priest was allowed to enter the inner sanctuary.
+By offering himself as a propitiation for sin, Jesus as high priest purchased access into the presence of God for all his disciples.
+Consequently there is only one altar in heaven (11:1), the golden altar within the sanctuary.
 Here the redeemed offer themselves as living sacrifices – in service (Rom 12:1), praise (Heb 13:15) and thanksgiving (Ps 116:17).
-It is also where prayers are received (Rev 6:9f).
+It is also where prayers are received, not least the prayers of the martyrs (Rev 6:9f).

 The ‘celestial bodies’ (stoicheia) are asteroids that break apart and catch fire as they enter the Earth’s atmosphere.
 Peter has in mind Isaiah 34:4.